greenBene/Transactional-YCSB/README.md

 # Transactional YCSB

 This project is a fork of the [YCSB](https://github.com/brianfrankcooper/YCSB).
-It adapts the benchmark to run all operations in all workloads within transactions and introduces a new workload that allows the benchmarking of transactions with any number of read, update, insert, and scan operations.
+It adapts the benchmark to run all operations within transactions and introduces a new workload that allows the benchmarking of transactions with any number of read, update, insert, and scan operations.

 The project understand itself as a continuation of the [YCSB+T](https://github.com/brianfrankcooper/YCSB/pull/169) from 2014.
 While YCSB+T focuses on the benchmarking of transactional overhead and the detection of consistency anomalies,